TykTechnologies/tyk-operator/docs/getting-started.md

 }
 ```

-That’s it, we have created a key - now we can try and use it.
+That’s it, we have created a key.
+Now we can try and use it.

 ```bash
 curl -H "Authorization: Bearer eyJvcmciOiIxIiwiaWQiOiIxZTNhMTNhNGU4MGQ0ZWIxOGMzNjhlNzkyMjY5ODBmYiIsImgiOiJtdXJtdXIxMjgifQ==" localhost:8080/httpbin/get